Chucky (TV series): Future

 In March 2024, Don Mancini announced he was in the early stages of development on a new Chucky movie that would work in tandem with the series.

-In September 2024, he stated that the Chucky franchise would continue following the cancellation of the television series.
+In September of the same year, he stated that the Chucky franchise would continue following the cancellation of the television series.
+In February 2026, Jennifer Tilly confirmed she would reprise her role as Tiffany in any future installments.
+By April, Mancini revealed that the script was currently being written and that he will serve as the director.
+The film is intended to be released theatrically.
+In June 2026, Brad Dourif confirmed that he will continue to voice Chucky in any future franchise projects, specifically by telling the crowd, "Nobody's doing Chucky but me."